Courses Taught at Hope College

 REFORMED THEOLOGY: CALVIN AND BARTH — REL 369

 This course represents a significant introduction to Reformed Theology.
-It seeks to introduce The course seeks to acquaint students with the major aspects of the theology of John Calvin and Karl Barth.
+It seeks to acquaint students with the major aspects of the theology of John Calvin and Karl Barth.
 It focuses upon the final edition of Calvin’s Institutes of the Christian Religion (1559) and Karl Barth’s Church Dogmatics.

 POLITICAL THEOLOGY & THE RULE OF CHRIST — REL 460